zowe/docs-site/docs/user-guide/configure-certificates-keyring.md

 //         SET    LABEL='localhost'
 ```

-- The value of the `ZOWERING` label should match the value of the `ZOWE_KEYRING` variable in the `zowe-setup-certificates.env` file.
+- The value of the `ZOWERING` label should match the value of the `ZOWE_KEYRING` variable in the `zowe-setup-keyring-certificates.env` file.
-- The value of the `LABEL` label should match the value of the `KEYSTORE_ALIAS` variable in the `zowe-setup-certificates.env` file.
+- The value of the `LABEL` label should match the value of the `KEYSTORE_ALIAS` variable in the `zowe-setup-keyring-certificates.env` file.

 <!--[//]: # "TODO keyring documentation - ZWEKRING JCL - describe what it does, describe how to work with
             it(self signed, externally signed certs), describe parts that could be confusing,